As soldiers leave, U.S. diplomats face huge Iraq challenge

 "My security colleagues would call it 'getting off the X'," Kennedy said.
 "We run.
 We go.
 We do not stand and fight.
 We will execute a high-speed J-turn and we will get as far away from the attackers as we possibly can."

-Some analysts wonder, however, if the State Department's reliance on private security contractors, who have had a chequered history in both Iraq and Afghanistan, may end up causing more problems.
+Some analysts wonder, however, if the State Department's reliance on private security contractors, who have had a checkered history in both Iraq and Afghanistan, may end up causing more problems.

 The issue is particularly fraught in Iraq, where public opinion was outraged in 2007 when five security guards employed by Blackwater Worldwide were accused of killing 17 Iraqi civilians at a crowded Baghdad intersection.